How do you know you have epilepsy and how can it be diagnosed?

 Tests for epilepsy

-Also try to find out if anyone in the family has ever had seizures before.
+Try to find out if anyone in the family has ever had seizures before.

 As part of diagnosis, the doctor will do routine physical and neurological examinations which may include blood tests.
-If epilepsy is suspected, there are several tests that may help to diagnose the condition and possibly establish a cause.
+If epilepsy is suspected, there are some tests that may help to diagnose the condition and possibly establish a cause.

 This is a brief guide to the tests that help diagnose epilepsy.
 Not everyone will need every test.
 If you are unsure why your doctor has suggested certain tests and not others, then it is best to ask.